Lixleez/Lixleez/README.md

 # Lena Zuri.

 Hello My Name Is Lena Zuri!
 I'm a web developer.
-When I'm not coding, you can find me sleepu
+When I'm not coding, you can find me sleeping

 ## 🌟 About Me
 I Work For Blume And Work On Many Private And Public Projects In The Background.